-Appendix A: Resolutions of Plan Adoption: Documentation that supports the plan approval signatures included in Section 2 of this HMP.
-Resolutions from each jurisdiction will be included as they formally adopt the HMP update.
+Appendix A: Resolutions of Plan Adoption: Resolutions from the county and each jurisdiction will be included as they formally adopt the HMP update.

 Appendix B: Meeting Documentation: Agendas, attendance sheets, minutes, and other documentation (as available and applicable) of planning meetings convened during the development of the HMP.